dezignhero/swiper.js/README.md

 ## Usage

 Make sure you are using either jQuery or Zepto.
 Swiper.js expects your slider container to have certain CSS properties.
+You can also check out this [example](http://dezignhero.github.io/swiper/).

 **HTML**